-London is easy to reach using the UK's motorway network – with the M1, M2, M3, M4, M11, M20, M23, M25 and M40 motorways in or near London – as well as a multitude of major A-roads.
-All of London's motorways intersect the M25 orbital motorway.
-There are good road connections with London's airports and relevant ports.
+London is easy to reach using the UK's motorway network.
+The M1, M3, M4, M11, M20, M25 and M40 motorways are in or near London, and the capital has a multitude of major A-roads.
+All of London's motorways intersect with the M25 orbital motorway.
+London's airports are also well connected by road.

 You can also bring a car or motorcycle into the UK via Eurotunnel or ferry.

-Find out more about how to get around London.
+Find out more traveller information about getting to and around London.